google/temporian/docs/src/user_guide.md

 If a timestamp is present in both `input` and `sampling`, the timestamp is kept.
 If a timestamp is present in `sampling` but not in `input`, a new timestamp is created using the feature values from the _closest anterior_ (not the closest, as that could induce future leakage) timestamp of `input`.
 This rule is especially useful for events that represent measurements (see [Events and EventSets](TODO: link)).

 **Note:** Features in `sampling` are ignored.
-This also happens in some other operators that take a `sampling` argument of type `Node` - it indicates that only the sampling (a.k.a. the index and timestamps) of that node are being used by that operator.
+This also happens in some other operators that take a `sampling` argument of type `Node` - it indicates that only the sampling (a.k.a. the index and timestamps) of that Node are being used by that operator.

 Given this example: